ruslo/CGold/docs/tutorials/variables/regular.rst

 Unlike :ref:`cache variables <cache variables>` regular (normal) CMake variables have scope and don't outlive CMake runs.

-If in the next example you run the cmake configure step twice, without removing the cache:
+If in the next example you run the CMake configure step twice, without removing the cache:

 .. literalinclude:: /examples/usage-of-variables/cache-vs-regular/CMakeLists.txt